Tommy-LifeLongLearner/STF_cprintc/README.md

 ## Extend the library with other colors

 To add custom colors you should define them in the header using the correct values

+## Documentation

+For more infos read the [docs](https://github.com/Tommy-LifeLongLearner/STF_cprintc/wiki/Documentation)